What do I do after a car accident?

 If you are in a collision with an uninsured driver or the other driver left the scene and cannot be identified, you will have to claim on your car insurance even if the accident wasn’t your fault.

-Your insurer will liaise with the Motor Insurer’s Bureau (MIB).
+Your insurer will liaise with the Motor Insurers’ Bureau (MIB).
 The MIB compensates drivers hit by uninsured drivers.
 This is funded via the insurance premiums of all law-abiding motorists.

-You can read more about uninsured drivers here
+You can read more about uninsured drivers here.

 Do I need to report minor bumps to anyone?

-You should report all accidents to your insurance company.
+Yes, you should report all accidents to your insurance company.
 If you don’t want to make a claim, make it clear the report is for “information-only”.

 Some drivers decide not to claim for minor bumps as they will lose their no-claims discount.
 If you don’t claim, you are free to get your car repaired wherever you want.